 Creating an Application

-Change the working directory to the application before you run any commands:
+Create a directory and change the working directory before you run any commands:

+ASP.NET Core applications have several different modes, known as environments.
 By default, Web applications run in Production mode.
-To specify a different environment, set a shell environment variable with the name ASPNET_ENV:
+To specify a different environment, set a shell environment variable with the name ASPNETCORE_ENVIRONMENT: